-Cloud Computing vs. Distributed Computing: What is the differences?
+Cloud Computing vs. Distributed Computing

 In the last several decades, there have been tremendous improvements in computers and computer network technologies.
 With the emergence of the Internet, computers and their networking have exhibited tremendous development, such as today’s theme – distributed computing and cloud computing.